Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Publishing Streams in LDP Setting

-\mypara{Using SW as a White Box} One thing to note is that, SW is proposed for estimating smoothed distributions, while in our case, the distribution is very skewed, because the majority of values are expected to be concentrated below a threshold.
-To make SW output reasonable thresholds, instead of using SW as a black-box, we make the following modifications.
-First, we eliminate the smoothing step from SW, because we observe that in some cases, the smoothing operation will ``push'' the density to the two ends, which is unlikely to happen.
+\mypara{Using SW as a White Box} One thing to note is that, SW is proposed for estimating smoothed distributions, while in our case, the distribution is very skewed, because the majority of values are expected to be concentrated below a threshold.{} To make SW output a reasonable threshold,{To find a reasonable threshold using SW,} instead of using SW as a black-box, {}we make the following modifications.
+First, we eliminate the smoothing step from SW, because we observe that in some cases, the{} smoothing operation{} will ``push'' the density{estimated probability density} to the two ends {of the range}, which deviates even further from the underlying dataset{}. {If some density is moved to the high end, the chosen threshold $\theta$ can be unnecessarily large.}

 Second, we add a post-processing step to prune the small densities outputted by SW.
-In particular, we find the first $w$ so that $\forall i<5, \tilde{f}_{w+i}<0.1\%$.
-This is a signal that the density after $w$ will converge to $0$.
+In particular, we find the first $w$ so that the consecutive $5$ estimates are all below $0.01\%$.{qualified value $w$, whose next $5$ consecutive estimates are all below $0.01\%$.} This is a signal that the density after $w$ will converge to $0$.
 We thus replace the estimated density after $w$ with $0$.
-In the experiment, we observe that the two steps help finding a more accurate $\theta$.
+In the experiment, we observe that the two steps help to find a more accurate $\theta$.

-\subsubsection{Design of the (Local) Perturber}
+\subsection{Design of the (Local) Perturber}

 After obtaining the threshold $\theta$, the server sends $\theta$ to all users.
 When a user reports a value, it will first be truncated.
 The user then reports the truncated value using the Hybrid mechanism.
-The method is described in Appendix~\ref{app:ldp_mean}.
-It can estimate $v$ with worst-case variance of given in Equation~\eqref{eq:var_hm}, which can be plugged into Equation~\eqref{eq:range_error_ldp} to find $\theta$.
+The method is described in \autoref{app:ldp_mean}.
+It can estimate $v$ with worst-case variance given in \autoref{eq:var_hm}, which can be plugged into \autoref{eq:range_error_ldp} to find $\theta$.
 Note that the reports are unbiased by themselves.
 So to answer a range query, we just need to sum up values from the corresponding range, and there is no need for a smoother.